ClickCease

 What Is A Corrugated Box?
 An Ultimate Guide

-A corrugated box is an unsung hero in the packaging industry, let start this debate based on facts.
+A corrugated box is an unsung hero in the packaging industry.
+Let's start this debate based on facts.
 This material can be recycled up to 25 times.
-Many businesses actively used corrugated boxes for shipping in the US.
+Many businesses actively use corrugated boxes for shipping in the US.
 80% of the shipments are generated from corrugator plants.

-Read this article to learn more about corrugated boxes, how it is different from cardboard, and their types.
+Read this article to learn more about corrugated boxes, how they are different from cardboard, and their types.
 Let’s get started!

 What are Corrugated Boxes?

-If you ship on a daily basis, then figure out the difference between cardboard and corrugated boxes for using the right type of material for your business.
+If you ship on a daily basis, then figure out the difference between cardboard and corrugated boxes to use the right type of material for your business.
 Let’s read the difference here!

 Corrugated vs Cardboard Packaging

-Whereas corrugated is thick and fiberboard which is used to protect products during shipping.
+Whereas corrugated is thick, fiberboard is used to protect products during shipping.

 Still not get the enough difference?
 Go through this table and learn the detailed difference between cardboard and corrugated boxes for your business packaging: